 Find Common Ground

 A contentious split can be exhausting, demanding, and emotionally draining.
 For everyone.
-Most likely the situation won’t improve overnight.
+The situation likely won’t improve overnight, but it can improve.

 Be consistent and realistic about what you need and where you want to go.
 Refuse to engage.
-Take steps to skirt discord when you can.
-Do this and hopefully, you can circumvent trouble before it starts.
+Take steps to skirt discord when possible.
+Do this, and hopefully you can circumvent trouble before it starts.

 Related Reading: Concerns When Divorcing a Narcissist